igorfaria/CSSTool/docs/index.md

 ***$format***:  'array', 'string' or 'json'
 ***$minified***: true or false

-Used to get the CSS in the indicated format.
+It's used to get the CSS in the indicated format.
 The *$minified* attribute has no effect in the array format.

 The default value of the get() parameter is 'array', so the return will be a set of associatives arrays: